puppetlabs/puppet-docs/source/guides/custom_facts.markdown

     end

-To still test your custom puppet facts, which are usually only loaded by puppetd, there is a small hack:
+To still test your custom puppet facts, which are usually only loaded by puppet agent, there is a small hack:

           mkdir rubylib
           cd rubylib